wtraylor/modular_megafauna_model/docs/model.md

 Therefore this documentation page must not be seen as a “model description”, but rather as a loose discussion of available model components.
 It is a *living* document that ought to be expanded when new features are introduced to the library.

+The first section, \ref sec_model_goals, shall help you clarify the direction of your modeling project.
-The first section introduces the framework of the simulation scheme.
+The section \ref sec_basic_model_concepts introduces the simulation framework of the Modular Megafauna Model: where it is flexible and where it is constrained.
-The following four sections describe four distinct, but interlinked conceptual elements of the modeled animal ecology:
-Basic Model Concepts,
-Energy Budget,
-Reproduction,
-Mortality,
-Effects on Environment, and
-Population Dynamics.
-The last section covers some lessons learned from emerging model behavior.
+The following sections describe conceptual elements of the \ref sec_dynamic_populations, which are currently represented by the herbivore type “cohort,” and conclude with some lessons learned from emerging model behavior.
-At the end of this document, you will find a list of \ref sec_symbols_and_abbreviations
+At the end of this document, you will find a list of \ref sec_symbols_and_abbreviations and a remark on the choice of \ref sec_units_of_measurement in the model.

 Some aspects of the model can only be evaluated in the context of the connected vegetation model.
 For [LPJ-GUESS](http://iis4.nateko.lu.se/lpj-guess/) you will find those aspects in the megafauna doxygen page of the LPJ-GUESS repository.

-## Model Goals
+## Model Goals {#sec_model_goals}
 Before you start your modeling project, you should have your model **goal** defined.
 The formulation of the model goal paints in broad strokes a picture of the direction you want to take.
 In the next step, the definition of a model **purpose** will help you convert the goal statement into an **objective** statement.